Purify water with a DIY filter!

 The carbon filter deals with many organic pollutants well, but can’t do much with some other harmful substances, like heavy metal ions .
 To get rid of these, ion-exchange resins are used, as we do in another experiment in this set.

+Why does the solution become colorless?The activated carbon adsorbs the molecules of methylene blue, the dye we use in this experiment.
+This reduces the concentration of the dye in the solution and makes the solution almost colorless.
 This experiment is possible due to a very important process called sorption.
 This process can be of either a chemical, physical, or mechanical nature, but its working principle is always the same: one particular substance “soaks up” other substances, removing them from a solution or reaction mixture.
 In this case, the process of sorption takes place on the surface of the activated carbon.
-This surface sorption is called adsorption, while activated carbon is the adsorbent that “soaks up” methylene blue from the solution.
+This surface sorption is called **adsorption**, while activated carbon is the *adsorbent* that “soaks up” methylene blue from the solution.

 Activated carbon is a very porous substance.
 The molecules of methylene blue get “trapped” in the pores on the surface of the activated carbon .
 As a result, only a few dye molecules are left in the solution after it passes through the carbon filter, making the solution clearer.